 Celebrating Black History Month

-The Children’s Defense Fund (CDF) is founded, powered, and inspired by the legacy of Black heroes—it is the through-line that has carried our work for children over the past 47 years.
+The Children’s Defense Fund (CDF) is founded, powered, and inspired by the legacy of Black heroes—it is the through-line that has carried our work for children for nearly 50 years.
 Founder and president emerita Marian Wright Edelman calls CDF “the grandchild of Dr. King’s Poor People’s Campaign,” born out of a need to take action for poor children in America, who have been and continue to be disproportionately Black.

 During Black History Month, we honor the leaders who got us here.
 We also recognize that in too many ways, we are still fighting the same fights today to ensure children have access to basic necessities like food, housing, and health care, regardless of where they live or the color of their skin.

 So the march continues.